manuelaljibesrosas/nextjs-nike/README.md

 ## The Task

 In the `reference` folder, you will find 2 simplified screenshots from the Nike website.
 Your task is to recreate a products grid page and a product detail page using the seed data provided in `src/utils/seed-data.ts` and menus from `src/utils/menus.ts`.
-We chose to use Nike because its a clean and simple design that should make this task straightforward and attainable within 60 minutes.
+We chose to use Nike because it's a clean and simple design that should make this task straightforward and attainable within 60 minutes.

 The majority of the site's content has already been set up for you, so your job is to focus on layout.
 You will also find some helpful CSS variables in `src/styles/global.css` that you may choose to use in your implementation.